ranbureand/multilingual-experiment/readme.markdown

   excluded: true
 ```

-we make sure to exclude it from the list of pages generated in the English Sitemap file.
+we make sure to exclude it from the list of pages returned in the English Sitemap file.

 #### Sitemaps